wp-plugins/auto-last-youtube-video/readme.txt

 == Installation ==

-1. Uncompress the file and upload the folder ‘auto’-last-youtube-video to the '/wp-content/plugins/' directory
+1. Uncompress the file and upload the folder �auto-last-youtube-video to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 To activate the widget:
 3. Go to 'Widgets' menu and drag and drop 'Auto Last Youtube Video' widget to your prefered sidebar
-4. Configure the widget: fill in the title and channel name and select the number of video to show
+4. Configure the widget: fill in the title, channel name and anchor text and select the number of video to show
 5. Click on "Save"

 To use the shortcode: